Lee Meriwether: 1990s

 In the 1990s, she appeared as herself on an episode of Space Ghost Coast to Coast.
 In 1993, she guest starred on Murder, She Wrote, episode "Ship of Thieves".
 In 1996, Meriwether took over for Mary Fickett in the role of Ruth Martin on the soap opera All My Children, Fickett having played the role since its inception in 1970.
-After twenty-six years, Fickett wanted to go into semi-retirement as a recurring cast member.
+After 26 years, Fickett wanted to go into semiretirement as a recurring cast member.
 Negotiations with the network broke down and Meriwether was cast as Ruth Martin.
 In 1998, ABC deemed that they were at an impasse with Meriwether's agents and Mary Fickett was brought back as a recurring cast member.
 Fickett retired again, this time for good in December 2000.
 ABC decided to bring back the character of Ruth Martin in 2002, but Fickett remained in retirement.
 Meriwether was hence brought back and remained a featured recurring performer on the show until it ended.

 2000s

 In 2002, she appeared in the documentary film Miss America.
 In 2003, Meriwether appeared in the TV-Movie Return to the Batcave: The Misadventures of Adam and Burt.
 She also appeared off-Broadway in the interactive comedy, Grandma Sylvia's Funeral.
 She voiced Big Mama in the video game Metal Gear Solid 4: Guns of the Patriots for the PlayStation 3.
 She also appears in one of the game's opening videos as a talkshow host having an interview with David Hayter, who voices Solid Snake in the game.
-In 2006, she joined James Garner, Abigail Breslin, Bill Cobbs and others in The Ultimate Gift.
-In 2008, Meriwether had a brief cameo as comic book character Battle Diva in the episode "Harper Knows" of the Disney Channel original series Wizards of Waverly Place.
+In 2006, she joined James Garner, Abigail Breslin, Bill Cobbs, and others in The Ultimate Gift.
+In 2008, Meriwether had a brief cameo as comic-book character Battle Diva in the episode "Harper Knows" of the Disney Channel original series Wizards of Waverly Place.
 In 2010, she was once again reunited on screen with Hollywood veteran Bill Cobbs in No Limit Kids: Much Ado About Middle School.
 She voices President Winters in the video game Vanquish by PlatinumGames.

 2010s

 Meriwether continued to work on stage, television, game voice-overs, and feature films.
 She has made guest appearances on Desperate Housewives, Hawaii Five-0, The League, and Don't Trust the B---- in Apartment 23.
 Most recently, she revisited her role as Miss Hastings in the sequel/prequel to The Ultimate Gift, The Ultimate Life (2013), directed by Michael Landon Jr. She is also starring in the short film Kitty.

-She also makes appearances at Comic Cons where she speaks about her roles in Batman, Star Trek, and Time Tunnel.
+She made appearances at Comic Cons, where she spoke about her roles in Batman, Star Trek, and Time Tunnel.

 Personal life

 On April 20, 1958, Meriwether married Frank Aletter.
-They had two daughters, actresses Kyle Aletter-Oldham and Lesley A. Aletter, and divorced in 1974.
-On September 21, 1986, Meriwether married Marshall Borden.
+They had two daughters and divorced in 1974.
+Since September 21, 1986, Meriwether has been married to Marshall Borden.